CubeSolver25/fontforge-glyph-exporter/README.md

 4. Copy everything inside the Python file, and paste it into the FontForge Script Window.
 5. Select the bubble that says Python, and then run the script, following the prompts on-screen.
 7. Assuming no errors were displayed, you should now have a folder containing all of your desired glyphs alongisde a *"kerning" file which contains the spacing data for every exported character.
 Use these to help create your own text engine if desired. <br />
-\**Actual kerning data is not exported, so specific letter combinations like `Te` will leave larger gaps than intended.*
+\**Actual kerning data is not exported, so specific letter combinations like `AV` will leave larger gaps than the original font.*

 # Tips
 The `Characters` txt files in this repository can be used to export specific glyphs.
 You can create your own txt files containing every character you wish to export. <br />